near/bos-web-engine/architecture.md

 ## Component Rendering

-Rendering of Component Components is handled by Preact.
+Rendering of Components is handled by Preact.
 The current implementation inlines a custom, minified Preact bundle into the iframe code directly, which has new logic in the render method to serialize the DOM tree and props before posting a message to the outer window to render Component.
 Subsequent renders are done manually at this point however, i.e. the Component iframe container calls render in response to messages posted from the parent window.

 Once initialized, Component DOM can be interacted with in the outer window.
 Components are re-rendered in one of two ways: